THE TOP FASTEST GROWING INDUSTRIES IN 2021 LIST – PREDICTIONS

 4. BODY CARE PRODUCTS

 Have you noticed empty shelves for body care products?
 While staying at home, many people have chosen to look great and pamper themselves.
 Some of these include:

-“Shopify will allow you to quickly set up an online store and start testing your new great product or service idea” MAU.
+“You can quickly set up an online store and start testing your new great product or service idea on Shopify”

 5. “NON-CONTACT” MOBILITY

 Le Corbusier used to say that the time travelling from home to the workplace was “overwork” and that it reduces on the same proportion the pretended free time people should have.
 Similarly, the 60’s Situationists movement proclaimed: “Transport should not be a supplement of work but a pleasant activity”